minsey04/pedagogical-prompts/README.md

 # pedagogical-prompts

-# AI vs Human-Crafted Questions: A Comparative Analysis of Prompt Design
+## AI vs Human-Crafted Questions: A Comparative Analysis of Prompt Design

-## About This Project

 This project is a personal investigation into a question I’ve been asking myself for a while: